lsphillips/log2stream/README.md

 npm test
 ```

 This also runs code quality checks using ESLint.
-Please refer to the `.eslintrc` file to familiar yourself with the rules.
+Please refer to the `.eslintrc` files to familiar yourself with the rules.

 ## License